SDooman/bootstrap-data-1/overview.md

 create their first Google Sheets document, then load these responses into a Table in Pyret.

-### Additional Exercises
- - Generating Data with Surveys
- - Loading your music library table

 ## Unit 2 - Asking Questions with Tables

-Students are introduced to table manipulation functions:  selecting, ordering, and filtering.
-After practicing ordering and filtering by hand, the students will use the table manipulation functions to answer questions.
-The students also receive a brief introduction/refresher on how to write simple Pyret expressions.
+Students are introduced to table manipulation functions:  selecting, ordering, filtering, extending.
+After practicing ordering and filtering by hand, the students will use the table manipulation functions to answer questions, and receive a refresher on how to write fundamental Pyret expressions.

-### Additional Exercises
- - Extending Tables

 ## Unit 3 - Asking Questions with Lists